 Prodigy's technology consulting services currently represent over 99% of its revenue.
-Prodigy Labs is transitioning from the organic growth of its first three years to a more aggressive business development strategy.
-The business invested in new staff for sales and marketing led by a new Executive Vice President, has targeted specific vertical markets, built a pipeline of new client prospects, is implementing a contact and sales plan, and has defined new services offerings that build upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
-Enterprise prospects are keenly interested in mobile video, wearables, proximity marketing, mobile payments, augmented reality, 3D and artificial intelligence platforms and applications, and need expert assistance to apply them to their businesses.
+Prodigy Labs has transitioned from the organic growth of its first three years to a more aggressive business development strategy.
+The business invested in new staff for sales and marketing led by an Executive Vice President, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks, as well as the unique capabilities of the other Prodigy businesses.
+Enterprise prospects are keenly interested in mobile, video, voice, augmented reality, artificial intelligence, blockchain, secure identity and payments platforms and applications, and need expert assistance to apply them to their businesses.
 Management of Prodigy believes that this will result in significant growth for Prodigy Labs.